-vote in parliaments.
+wele in parliamenta.
 Perhaps we could teach science to politician?
-It is an attractive idea, but which busy politician has sufficient time?
+It is an attractive idea, but which busy politician has suificient time?
 In practice, policy-makers almost never read scientific papers or books.
-The research relevant to the topic of the day - for example, minochoncrial replacement, bowine tuberculosis or machest waste disposal - is interpreted for me, and the science of the superior of the content by advisors or cut rule absorbers.
-And double-blind, randomined, replicated, controlled experiment with a large sample size and unambiguous conclusion that tackles the exact policy issue.
+The research relevant to the topic of the day-for example, miscohordral replacementa bowite tubercolous in the control of the participation of the three is rarry, if ever, a beautifully designed double-blind, randomized, replicated, comtrolled experiment with a large sample size and unambiguous conclusion that tackles the earst policy relevant.

-In this context, we suggest that the immediate priority is to improve policy-makers understanding of the imperfect nature of science.
-The essential skills are to be all science.
-The essential skills are to be all intelligently interrogate experts and advisors, and to understand the quality, limitations and biases of reidence.
+In this contect, we suggest that the immediate priority is to improve policy-makers understanding of the imperfect nature of science.
+The essential skills are to be able to intelligently interrogate experts and advisers, and to understand the quality, limitations and biases of evidence.
 We term these interpretive scientific skills.
 These skills are more accessible than those required to understand the fundamental science itself, and can form part of the broad skill set of most politicians.

-To this end, we suggest 20 concepts that should be part of the education of civil servants, politicals, policy advisers and journalists - and arryone else who may have to interact with science or scientists.
+To this end, we suggest 20 concepts that should be part of the education of civil servants, politicians, policy advisers and journalists - and anyone else who may have to interact with science or scientists.
 Politicians with a healthy scepticism of scientific advocates might simply prefer to arm themselves with this critical set of knowledge.

-with this critical set of knowledge.
-We are not so naive as to believe that improved policy decisions will automatically follow.
+materials to the decision will automatically follow the amproved policy decisions will automatically follow.
 We are fully aware that scientific judgement itself is value-laden, and that bias and context are integral to how data are collected and interpreted.
-What we collected and interpreted.
-What we contribute to a decision, and potentially contribute to a decision, and potentially vested interests.
-The harder part-the social acceptability of different policy contribute to a decision, and potentially vested interests.
-The harder part-the social acceptability of different policy of different policy contributes on the hards of politicians and the broader political process.
+What we offer it a simple list of scientification with the could help contribute to a decision, and potentially to avoid undue influence by those with vested interests.
+The harder part - the social acceptability of different policies-remains in the bands of politicisms and the remains in the bands of politicisms and broader political process.